 Within the Quality Review process, Academic Quality Services will facilitate a Quality Review of each active Subject Area/Programme within the University every 5 years where programme performance metrics indicate there has been no significant risk in the interim period.

 A Quality Review is designed to explore a subject area holistically across all levels, identify areas of good practice, stimulate dialogue around enhancement and direction within the subject area, and to ensure independent experts, who may bring a different view that could further enhance the programme, can externally review subject areas effectively.
-Student representatives linked to the college/school and/or members of the Student Review Community will be involved in Quality Review.
+Student representatives linked to the Faculty/School and/or members of the Student Review Community will be involved in Quality Review.

-Depending on the complexity of the review, the risk and the recommendations from the College/School and subject area under review, the review itself can last anything from a few hours to two days.
+Depending on the complexity of the review, the risk and the recommendations from the Faculty/School and subject area under review, the review itself can last anything from a few hours to two days.
 Academic Quality Services will work with the subject area to ensure the process aligns to and delivers outcomes that will enhance the subject area.

 What is an ‘Enhanced’ Quality Review?

 An Enhanced Quality Review is an approach by which the University can intervene when a subject area or programme performs below the levels expected in order to enhance provision and secure the quality of the student experience.
-They can take place at any time and can be triggered by a range of issues, and can also be held at the request of the College/School or subject area to provide additional support for enhancement.
+They can take place at any time and can be triggered by a range of issues, and can also be held at the request of the Faculty/School or subject area to provide additional support for enhancement.

 The Enhanced Quality Reviews are there to ensure any issues identified can be addressed as quickly as possible, rather than letting problems develop until they are much more difficult to resolve.